-Ethical Analysis Paper

-Students will write a two-page summary of their ethical perspective, especially when making decisions.
+Ethical Analysis Paper.
+Students will write a two-page (plus a cover page, and reference page) summary of their ethical perspective when making decisions.
 A discussion of the teleological and deontological perspectives is provided in the text.
-Students will reflect on past decisions and events then determine if their perspective is more teleological or deontological and if teleological, which of the three primary ethical perspectives they tend to follow and why.
-Please provide a recent example that you were involved to illustrate your ethical perspective.
+Students will reflect on past decisions then determine if their perspective is more teleological or deontological and if teleological, which of the three primary ethical perspectives they tend to follow.
+Please use APA format for this paper to include cover sheet and reference page (if references are used).